Written Statement under CPC

 • The statement must contain the verification of the defendant by stating that the content written in the statement is true and correct as per the knowledge of the defendant.

-• If the defendant fails to submit the written statement before 30 days, he can seek the court to extend the time, in that case, the court may extend the time period upto 90 days.
+• If the defendant fails to submit the written statement before 30 days, he can seek the court to extend the time, in that case, the court may extend the period upto 90 days.

 Rules related to the Written statement